ManikMaity/Learn-ReactJS/broCode-react/README.md

 - Inline

 ### 1. External
-- We can add style to a element in our `index.css` file.
+- We can add style to an element in our `index.css` file.
 - External stylesheet is mostly used to set global style.
-- But is not efficient in large web app for naming and hard to maintain.
+- But it is not efficient in large web apps for naming and hard to maintain.
 ```css
 .btn{
   padding: 7px 20px;